madeja/programming-courses-observation/readme.md

 # Observation of Students Behaviour in Programming Courses with an Automated Testing Platform at Differently Geolocated Universities: A Case Study
-This project is part of the scientific paper [Observation of Students Behaviour in Programming Courses with an Automated Testing Platform at Differently Geolocated Universities: A Case Study](https://madeja.github.io/publications/19-aei-smart.pdf) published in [Acta Elekcrotechnica et Informatica (AEI)](http://slate-conf.org/2019/).
+This project is part of the scientific paper [Observation of Students Behaviour in Programming Courses with an Automated Testing Platform at Differently Geolocated Universities: A Case Study](https://madeja.github.io/publications/19-aei-smart.pdf) published in [Acta Electrotechnica et Informatica (AEI)](http://slate-conf.org/2019/).

 ## Data
 Project includes [MySQL dump](./dataset.sql) of analyzed data which can be used for other analysis.
 Database schema is as following: